SViaTLanA7/SViaTLanA7/README.md

 # Svetlana Sidorenko
 Python Backend Engineer

-I design and build backend services, APIs, automation tools, and integrations using modern Python.
+I design and build backend services, APIs, automation workflows, and integrations using Python.
-My work focuses on reliable server-side logic, data processing, and integration with external services.
+My focus is on server-side logic, data processing, and reliable integration with external systems.

 ---